National HIV Testing Day

 These statistics emphasize the need that each person who has unprotected sex with someone whose HIV status they do not know may be at risk for contracting HIV.
 Additionally, anyone who does not know their HIV status and has unprotected sex with someone else is at risk for spreading the virus unknowingly.

 The CDC also suggests yearly testing for those at higher risk for HIV, such as intravenous drugs users, people who exchange sex for money or drugs, gay and bisexual men, those who have had sex—anal or vaginal—with an HIV-positive partner, or if you've had more than one sex partner since your last HIV test.
 Also, if you've been diagnosed with or treated for hepatitis or tuberculosis (TB), or if you've had sex with someone whose sexual history you don’t know, you need to be tested, too.
 Gay and bisexual men who are sexually active with multiple partners may benefit from more frequent testing, perhaps every three to six months.
 People who have been sexually assaulted should consider post-exposure prophylaxis (PEP), taking certain antiretroviral medicines after being potentially exposed to HIV to prevent becoming infected.
-Women who are pregnant or planning to get pregnant should also be tested.
+Women who are pregnant or planning to get pregnant should also be tested for HIV.

 Take these following actions as part of National HIV Testing Day:

 Using antiretroviral drugs to help prevent infection is called pre-exposure prophylaxis, or PrEP.
 The PrEP approach to HIV prevention can protect people at high risk of being infected with HIV.
 A combination of two HIV medicines (tenofovir and emtricitabine), sold under the name Truvada, is approved for daily use as PrEP to help prevent an HIV-negative person from getting HIV from a sexual or injection-drug-using partner who’s positive.
 PrEP can reduce the risk of HIV infection in IV drug abusers, in transmission of HIV from mother to child, in gay and bisexual men and in heterosexuals.
 If you are uninfected, but are at high risk of acquiring HIV infection, talk to your health care provider about PrEP options.

 To Learn More Information About HIV/AIDs